 Now that the wand has been drilled, checked, and cleared, you can now begin shaping the wand.
 Be mindful of the internal chamber that now exists in side your creation.
 You want to remove enough wood to give the wand shape, but not enough to breach the center of the wand.

 I first started by peeling the bark away.
-Sweet Bay, much like Hickory, Sweet Gum, and Poplar, have a bark that peels away very easily.
+Sweet Gum, much like Hickory and Poplar, has a bark that peels away very easily.
 From there, you can use a knife to whittle the wand into your desired shape.
 Sandpaper is also a fantastic tool when it comes to the wand making process, I started with a 40 grit and worked my way up to 180 grit as the wand took shape.

 If you have one available to use, a belt sander is also a huge help.
 Mine was fitted with a 120 grit belt and was used to fine tune the handle and tip.

 Once you have your basic shape, it's time to create a small opening where the momentary switch will go.
 I chose to use a 1/8" drill bit to start a pilot hole and then used a 1/8 router bit in my Dremel to carve an opening roughly the same shape as the switch (but a bit larger).

 Lastly, double check the spacing to make sure the switch fit.